elementalconcept/env-bakery/README.md

 }
 ```

-It will consume environment variables defined in a host OS and will create an `.env` with their contents.
+It will consume environment variables defined in a host OS and will create an `.env` file with their contents.
 To avoid
 exposing the whole of OS environment to the public, `parbake` requires a whitelist, which can either be specified as a
 command line argument or loaded from a JSON configuration file.